paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 <img src="../img/CalibrateIcon.png" style="zoom:50%;" />

+!!!info "G6 and ONE"
+    G6 and ONE do not use the xDrip4iOS calibration algorithms but send the calibration request directly to the transmitter the same way the Dexcom app would do.
+You cannot use xDrip algorithm with these sensors.

 Alright, if you've read these instructions this far, you are ready for calibration.
 This section gives you instructions on how you will apply a new calibration in xDrip4iOS.

 1. Select the calibration method you want to use: either "Single-point calibration" or "Multi-point calibration".
 You can make this selection in "Bluetooth" tab in the app inside your transmitter.